- Application procedures

 Applicants whose background includes an Architectural Technology degree will need to apply to the B.Sc.(Arch.) program.
 Applicants are considered college transfers and are only able to apply to the three-year B.Sc.(Arch.) program, and are required to complete the prerequisite courses as listed in the Undergraduate Admissions Guidelines for Applicants from Other Universities or Colleges and Second Bachelor Degree Applicants ("Transfers") elsewhere.

 Applicants who have already completed a professional degree in architecture, are not eligible for admission to the M.Arch.
 (Professional) program, and are instead encouraged to consider one of our advanced research programs, the M.Arch.
-(Post-Professional), in the following options: Architectural History and Theory; Cultural Mediations and Technology; and Urban Design and Housing.
+(Post-Professional), in the following options: Architectural History and Theory, and Urban Design and Housing.
 Further information on the M.Arch.
 (Post-Prof.) programs may be found here.

 The M.Arch.
 (Professional) degree is fully accredited by the Canadian Architectural Certification Board, and is recognized as accredited by the National Architectural Accrediting Board (NCARB) in the U.S.A.
 Architects who have obtained their professional degree outside of Canada and who wish to become licensed architects in Canada should contact the Canadian Architectural Certification Board for further assistance.